-For contracts entered into or modified on or after the date of initial application of HKFRS 16 Leases ("HKFRS 16") or arising from business combinations, the Group assesses whether a contract is or contains a lease based on the definition under HKFRS 16 at inception, modification date or acquisition date, as appropriate.
+The Group assesses whether a contract is or contains a lease based on the definition under HKFRS 16 Leases at inception of the contract.
 Such contract will not be reassessed unless the terms and conditions of the contract are subsequently changed.